2017 Program Dates: July 22 - 29

 The Carlson School will admit approximately 50 students to be a part of this highly selective program.
 Strong candidates have a minimum 3.5-grade point average, taken rigorous or advanced coursework with an emphasis in math and science, and demonstrated leadership and involvement.

-The submission deadline is April 1, 2017.
+The 2017 submission deadline has passed.
 All applicants will be notified of their admission status by May 1, 2017.

 If selected for the program, students must be available to participate in the entire program.
 It is an overnight, residential program and students are not allowed to leave campus for any reason.
 The 2017 program dates are July 22 - 29.